 - 1 package (2 sheets) frozen puff pastry - thawed

 - 1 teaspoon vanilla

 - Begin by preheating your oven to 375 degrees F.

 - In a medium saucepan, combine the apples, sugar, butter, cornstarch, cinnamon, nutmeg, salt, and water.
 Stir to combine.
-Cook for about 7 minutes or until the sauce just starts to thicken.
+Cook at medium heat for about 7 minutes or until the sauce starts to thicken.
 Set aside and allow the apple mixture to cool.

 - In the meantime, unfold your puff pastry onto a lightly floured surface.
 Use a rolling pin to make each puff pastry sheet about 15% larger in size.

 - Place half of the cooled apple mixture down the middle one-third of one puff pastry sheet.

 - Use a sharp knife to cut horizontal strips along both the left and the right outer thirds of the puff pastry.
 (Make about 16 strips on each side.)